enblacar/SCpubr-book/docs/12-GeyserPlots.md

 </div>

 ## Rotating X axis labels
 As with the example above, X axis labels might overlap one with another.
-This can be changed by using `rotate_x_axis_labels = FALSE`,
+This can be changed by using `rotate_x_axis_labels` with 0, 45 or 90,

 ```r